brrrrdy/Weather-App/README.md

 - Uses async/await. ✅
 - Mobile first design. ✅

+## Enhancements

+- Search bar displays options for cities based on user input. e.g. typing the first 3 characters of the city such as 'New' would display all available cities starting with 'New'.

 ## Steps

 - Write the functions that process the JSON data you’re getting from the API and return an object with only the data you require for your app.